signaldust/bunny-jit/README.md

 to start fresh.
 Standard stuff.
 I hereby place the `Makefile` into public domain so please adapt it for your own projects if you don't know how to write one properly.

-The `Makefile` currently won't work on Windows (at least not without something like Cygwin; I haven't tried), I will try to fix this eventually.
+The `Makefile` currently won't work on Windows though (at least not without something like Cygwin; I haven't tried), I will fix this eventually (it can be fixed, I'm just lazy).
 In the mean time, it should be possible to compile everything under `src/` into a static library and link with whatever other source files you have.